Rari-Capital/docs/src/nova/README.md

 A user may call may not call `cancel` a second time on the same `execHash`.

-### Withdraw bounties/input tokens
+### Withdraw tip/input tokens

 ```solidity
 function withdraw(bytes32 execHash) external
 ```

-This function gives the request's creator their input tokens, bounty, and gas payment back.
+This function gives the request's creator their input tokens, tip, and gas payment back.

 A user cannot call this function unless they have already called `cancel` and waited for at least the `withdrawDelaySeconds` they specified when calling `cancel`.